Bank Credit Supply and Firm Innovation Behavior in the Financial Crisis (with Kornelius Kraft), Journal of Banking and Finance, 2020, 121, 105961.

 Digital divide, Knowledge and Innovations, Journal of Information, Information Technology, and Organizations, Vol. 8, 2013, pp. 1-24.

-Patent Enforcement and Innovation (Preliminary version available upon request, revision in progress)Does patent enforcement foster or impede innovation?
-While one of the main functions of the patent system is to foster innovation, the actual impact of the enforcement of patent rights on innovation is still under debate.
-I exploit patent infringement litigation in the United States to identify the effect of patent enforcement on cumulative innovation.
-The results imply that citations by subsequent patents increase after a case is filed in a court.
-While citations increase during the litigation period, the relative effect size decreases in the years following the closure of the case.
-The degree of the increase of subsequent citations is higher for technologies that are characterized by a higher degree of novelty, narrower protection and higher information transmission through the case.
-Consequently, signals about the value of the technology and reductions in asymmetric information seem to be particular drivers of the increase in citations.
-Although there is a general positive effect, subsequent citing patents have a low degree of novelty and are close to the litigated patents in terms of technological proximity and general similarity.
+How does patent enforcement affect subsequent innovation?
+I exploit patent infringement litigation in the United States to analyze the effect of patent enforcement on cumulative innovation.
+The results imply that subsequent innovation increase after a case is filed in a court.
+While there is a strong increase during the litigation period, the relative effect size decreases in the years following the closure of the case.
+Further results imply that signals about the value of the patent and reductions in asymmetric information are particular driver of the increase in follow-on innovation.
+Although there is a general positive effect, subsequent innovation show a low degree of novelty and are close to the litigated patents in terms of technological proximity and general similarity.

 Selected work in progress